SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Function Representation and Encoding

 Fourier interpolation is particularly advantageous for bandwidth-limited functions, offering exponentially small errors in the number of qubits~\cite{Monro1979, garcia-ripoll2021}.
 According to the Nyquist-Shannon theorem~\cite{Nyquist1928, Shannon1949}, a function with maximum bandwidth $p_\text{max}$ can be reconstructed exactly from samples taken at a rate $p_l \ge 2 p_\text{max}$.
 For a function with domain sizes $L_x$ and $L_p$ in position and momentum space, respectively, this requires

-In this framework, the function is transformed to momentum space, extended by zero-padding outside the bandwidth-limited region, and then transformed back to position space.
+In this framework, the function is transformed to momentum space, extended by zero-padding outside the band\-width-limited region, and then transformed back to position space.
 Formally, the interpolated function on a finer $(n+m)$-qubit grid is defined as

 where $\mathcal{F}$ and $\mathcal{F}^{-1}$ are the discrete Fourier and inverse Fourier transforms, and $\mathcal{P}$ is the zero-padding operator that symmetrically embeds the original Fourier components within the larger momentum vector.
 The operator $\hat{U}_\mathrm{int}^{n,m}$ encodes the full interpolation from the $n$-qubit to the $(n+m)$-qubit representation.